-Between February 1, 2004 and May 5, 2006, the market price of our common stock has ranged from a low of \$3.79 to a high of \$12.82 per share.
+Between February 1, 2004 and August 8, 2006, the market price of our common stock has ranged from a low of \$3.79 to a high of \$12.82 per share.
 The market price of our common stock may change significantly in response to various factors and events beyond our control, including:

-- fluctuations in our quarterly revenues or those of our competitors as a result of seasonality or other factors: - a shortfall in revenues or net income from that expected by securities analysts and investors; - changes in securities analysts' estimates of our financial performance or the financial performance of our competitors or companies in our industry generally; - announcements concerning our competitors; - · changes in product pricing policies by our competitors or our customers; - general conditions in our industry; and - · general conditions in the securities markets.
+- fluctuations in our quarterly revenues or those of our competitors as a result of seasonality or other factors: - a shortfall in revenues or net income from that expected by securities analysts and investors; - changes in securities analysts' estimates of our financial performance or the financial performance of our competitors or companies in our industry generally; - announcements concerning our competitors; - · changes in product pricing policies by our competitors or our customers; - · general conditions in our industry; and - · general conditions in the securities markets.

-The failure to comply with the internal control evaluation and certification requirements of Section 404 of Sarbanes-Oxley Act could harm our results of operations.
+The failure to comply with the internal control evaluation and certification requirements of Section 404 of Sarbanes-Oxley Act could harm our operations and our ability to comply with our periodic reporting obligation.

 We will be required to comply with the internal control evaluation and certification requirements of Section 404 of the Sarbanes-Oxley Act of 2002 by no later than the end of our fiscal year ending January 31, 2008.
-If we were to qualify as an accelerated filer as of July 31, 2006, we would need to comply by the end of our current fiscal year ending January 31, 2007.
-We have begun the process of determining whether our existing internal controls over financial reporting systems are compliant with Section 404.
+We are in the process of determining whether our existing internal controls over financial reporting systems are compliant with Section 404.
 This process may divert internal resources and will take a significant amount of time, effort and expense to complete.
 If it is determined that we are not in compliance with Section 404, we may be required to implement new internal control procedures and reevaluate our financial reporting.
 We may experience higher than anticipated operating expenses as well as outside auditor fees during the implementation of these changes and thereafter.
-Further, we may need to hire additional qualified personnel in order for us to be compliant with Section 404.
-If we are unable to implement these changes effectively or efficiently, it could harm our operations, financial reporting or financial results and could result in our being unable to obtain an unqualified report on internal controls from our independent auditors, which could adversely affect our ability to comply with our periodic reporting obligations under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and the rules of the Nasdaq National Market.
+Further, we may need to hire additional qualified presonnel in order for us to be compliant with Section 404.
+If we are unable to implement these changes effectively or efficiently, it could harm our operations, financial reporting or financial results and could result in our being unable to obtain an unqualified report on internal controls from our independent auditors, which could adversely affect our ability to comply with our periodic reporting obligations under the Securities Exchange Act of 1934, as amended, or Exchange Act, and the rules of the Nasdaq Global Market.

-NOTE REGARDING FORWARD-LOOKING STATEMENTS
+FORWARD-LOOKING STATEMENTS